AndrewC101/PokemonTrueRed/README.md

 Hack of Pokemon Red/Blue with a focus on fun, difficulty and post game content while retaining the feeling of a definitive gen 1 experience.

 # Main Features
-- All trainer parties and Pokemon updated for greater difficulty and engagement.
+- All trainer parties, Pokemon and AI updated for greater difficulty and engagement.
 However, care has been taken to ensure the game is not frustratingly difficult
-- A significant amount of dialog changed to make the world more rich and fun
+- A significant amount of additional and altered dialog to make the world more rich and fun
-- AI updates making all enemies more difficult particularly bosses
+- Significant additional content with 44 new interesting enemy encounters, 28 of which are optional bosses intended for post game
+- Many different wild Pokemon available in every area, in addition to the important vanilla encounters
+- Pokemon sprites are a mixture of Blue, Green and Yellow version sprites
-- Added ability to rematch any trainer, but you gain reduced exp before beating Elite Four
+- Added ability to rematch any trainer, but you gain half exp until post game
-- Significant content available after Elite Four, such as 28 optional bosses, max DVs on all Pokemon obtained and more
+- New features available after Elite Four, such as full exp on all rematches and max DVs on all Pokemon obtained
 - Player can sprint at bike speed by holding B, animation speed doubles
 - Player can warp home almost anytime by pressing A and Select together on the pause menu Exit option
 - Player can forfeit battles by holding Select while trying to Run, player will be asked for confirmation, useful for potential softlocks
-- Different wild Pokemon available in every area, in addition to the important vanilla encounters
-- Pokemon sprites are a mixture of Blue, Green and Yellow version sprites, based on which I felt looked the best
+- Elite four and many friendly bosses will not take the players money upon defeating the player
 - All in-game trades are different
 - Boss enemies have better trained Pokemon with higher stats (stat exp / EVs)
-- Unique, starter and legendary Pokemon always have good DVs at minimum
 - Items can not be used in boss battles, by a player or opponent
 - Updated level-up moveset for all fully evolved Pokemon, they now learn good moves by level up
+- Unique, starter and legendary Pokemon always have good DVs at minimum
 - numerous bug fixes including removal of badge boost, removal of 1 in 256 glitch, fix re-application of PARA/BRN effects, critical hit rates halved
 - Some mechanics fixes for example Substitute blocks status as it is supposed to
 - Many Gen 1 mechanics still left to keep the spirit of the game, such a Hyper Beam not recharging on a kill